-Persons who are incapable of work for more than three days as a result of contracting certain diseases prescribed due to the nature of the employment are also eligible for Injury Benefit.
+Persons who are incapable of work for more than six days as a result of contracting certain diseases prescribed due to the nature of the employment are also eligible for Injury Benefit.

-Injury Benefit may also be payable where the employment is not linked to a prescribed disease (other than deafness) but where evidence can be produced to show that the prescribed disease was developed due to the employment.
+njury Benefit may also be payable where the incapacity is linked to a prescribed disease (other than deafness) where evidence can be produced to show that the incapacity developed due to the employment.

-If a person contracts a disease from a once-off occupational accident, Injury Benefit is payable whether the disease is
+If a person contracts a disease from a once-off occupational accident, Injury Benefit may be payable whether the disease is prescribed or not.

 Injury Benefit is not payable in respect of the following prescribed diseases: Byssinosis, Pneumoconiosis, Occupational Deafness, Occupational Asthma.
 In such cases Disablement Benefit may be paid from the start of the contraction of the disease.

-A person may be disqualified for receiving Injury Benefit for a period of up to 9 weeks if s/he fails without good cause;
+A person may be disqualified for receiving Injury Benefit for a period of up to 9 weeks if they fail without good cause;

 - to attend for a medical examination arranged by the Department.